LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/cng.md

 > CNG Key Stores are only compatible with Windows Server installations

 The **Cryptography API: Next Generation (CNG)** works with key storage through a number of **Key Storage Providers (KSPs)** that do the actual work of storing keys.
 Devices such as Hardware Security Modules (HSMs) and cryptographic USB tokens may provide a CNG KSP that can be used to communicate with the device.

+> [!TIP]
-Moreover, Windows Server has its own KSP which provide access to its native key stores.
+> Although Windows Server has its own KSP which provides access to its native key stores, for that purpose you should use [Native Key Stores](native.md) instead.

 Every CNG KSP is identified by a *name*.
 If using an HSM or crypto token, refer to the device's documentation to find the name and type of the KSP.
 Additionally, see the section below for common KSP names.